On the Street: Critical reception

 In her review for Nylon, music writer India Roby described "On the Street" as a "not farewell, but see-you-later-of-sorts" that "encapsulates...feelings of gratitude and empowerment" with both artists "seamlessly flow[ing] and complement[ing] one another".
 She concluded that while it might possibly be the last song fans would hear from J-Hope for a while, the song "accomplishes one mission: to make sure his appreciation for his fans' support echoes all over the world."
 Writing for Billboard, Jeff Benjamin commented that "On the Street" is "brimming with gratitude" and "true to both artists' penchant for invigorating and socially conscious messages", and felt that "the song's warm energy is undeniable.
 Alex Gonzalez of Uproxx described the release as "continuing a fire run of solo bangers" from J-Hope.
 He felt that the rapper's confidence in his "fresh solo era" coupled with his desire "to share that joy with the world" and "the song's breezy, empowering beat" made it feel like "years of dreams wrapped inside of a beautiful package."
-GMA Networks Nika Roque called the song "smooth yet emotional", J-Hope's lyrics "heartwarming" and "comforting", and Cole's verses "equally moving".
+GMA Network's Nika Roque called the song "smooth yet emotional", J-Hope's lyrics "heartwarming" and "comforting", and Cole's verses "equally moving".